loreneg/food-expiration-proj/README.md

 # About

 Welcome to **`IoT Fridge Guardian`**, an embedded software solution designed for Internet of Things (IoT)-enabled refrigerators.
-This project aims to enhance your food storage experience by providing real-time monitoring and expiry reminders & alerts with intuitive controls for your smart fridge.
+This project aims to enhance your food storage experience by providing real-time monitoring with intuitive controls for your smart fridge.
 Stay in control of your fridge, minimize waste, and ensure your food stays fresh effortlessly.

 <div align="center">